tullowhurler/DatarepAPI/README.md

 The database was created through sql and linked to the server.

 This project was worth 60% of my final grade and was due for submission on the 21/12/19

+I had an issue with the gitignore for the DBconfig file, I tried to include it in the gitignore but was commited to GitHub anyway.

+I installed flask through venv and saved everything in requirements.txt